Reorienting-to-Recovery/R2Rscenarios/README.md

 Actions are defined below:

+#TODO fit into 4Hs

+#### Hydrology
+* HYDRO 1:
+* 5: Increase rearing survival by 1%
+* 6: Increase migratory survival by 1%
+* 7: Increase prespawn survival by 1%
+PLUS hab benefits, see how I can package these together

+#### Habitat
+* HAB 1:
+* 2: Add 1 acre of spawning habitat
+* 3: Add 1 acres of inchannel rearing habitat
+* 4: Add 1 acres of floodplain rearing habitat
+* 8: Increase growth by moving up 1 category in bioenergetic transition (ex: med to high)

+#### Hatchery
+* HATCH 1:
+* 9: Increase hatchery releases 1%
+* 10: Move hatchery releases to bay 1%
+* 11: Move hatchery releases to ocean 1%

+#### Harvest
+* HARV 1:
+* 12: Set harvest to only hatchery
+* 14: Decrease ocean harvest
+* 15: Decrease in river harvest

 * 1: Do nothing
 * 2: Add 1 acre of spawning habitat
 * 3: Add 1 acres of inchannel rearing habitat